General Surgery Residency Program at Vassar Brothers Medical Center

 Academic Half Day

 Most didactic experience occurs on Thursday mornings.
 Residents enjoy protected time to focus on the educational aspects of residency.
 Mandatory conferences are held regularly in the Nuvance Health General Surgery Residency Program.
-The following lecture schedule applies to the program, and attendance by residents and faculty is required.

 M&M